tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - It’s not always going to lead to success, of course, but it will always lead to something they can be proud of.
 It will always serve them well.
 Whether it’s a sudden reversal or a sudden bounty, whether they’re at fault or an innocent bystander, what life demands—what we as their parents expect of them—is work, honesty, and compassion.

+# It’s Better to Be Kind Than Clever

+- Cleverness comes easily when you want attention.
+It takes work to be a nice person and patience to reap its rewards.
+It requires extra effort to stop and think about how what you say and do affects other people.
+But a truly successful person—a truly great kid—is the result of parents who take the time to equip them with this skill.
+Parents who reward them for their kindness and compassion, not just their intelligence or their grades or their clever tongue.
+Because these self-obsessed traits, if not balanced with empathy and with kindness, can become a wicked and lonely combination.

+# Remember This About Most People

+- there are a lot of selfish people out there.
+Cruel people.
+Stupid people.
+Even evil people.
+Sometimes they’re all one person.
+Your kids are going to meet some of these people.
+Are they ready?
+Perhaps a better question is, are you ready?
+To protect them from the worst of that sort, of course, but also to make sure that your cynicism about the world—about people—does not affect your children too early.

+- There’s a great children’s book called Most People that reminds us: Most people are good.
+Most people are trying as hard as they can.
+Most people will help you if they can.
+Most people want the same things, the book says.
+Most people are happy... and even the people who aren’t, its author reminds us, would rather be happy if they could.

+- We want our kids to carry the fire, to keep the brightness alive.
+We want them to seek it out in other people.
+And we want them to be like most people: Good.
+Kind.
+Happy.
+Helpful.

+- It’s we who will chart that path.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to